RexRonin/RexRonin.github.io/resources/index.markdown

 #####Android

-- [Android Studio](http://developer.android.com/sdk/index.html) This comes with the SDK so is all you need.
+- [Android Studio](http://developer.android.com/sdk/index.html) This comes with the SDK so it's all you need.

 <br/>